First lady Jill Biden tours Exact Sciences to highlight early cancer detection

 Exact Sciences has seven clinical laboratories and a presence in five states.

-Biden and Baldwin joined Gov. Tony Evers at a back-to-school educator appreciation event with the National Education and Association Federation of Teachers at Glacier Edge Elementary School in Verona, the White House said.
+Biden and Baldwin joined Gov. Tony Evers at a back-to-school educator appreciation event with the National Education Association and American Federation of Teachers at Glacier Edge Elementary School in Verona, the White House said.

 Biden ended her day in Madison at a fundraiser for Baldwin, who is running for a third Senate term in 2024.